-Completion At the date of this report our audit of the financial statements is substantially complete, subject to completion of the following areas: Finalisation of testing around Property, Plant and Equipment; Review and testing of the Whole of Government Accounts (WGA) consolidation pack; Completion of final detailed sample testing; and Final review and closedown procedures Before we can issue our opinion we require a signed management representation letter from Management.
-We confirm that we have complied with requirements on objectivity and independence in relation to this year's audit of the Authority's financial statements.
-VFM conclusion and We identified the following VFM risks in our External Audit Plan 2014/15 issued in March 2015: risk areas Bexhill - Hastings Link Road We have worked with officers throughout the year to discuss this VFM risk and our detailed findings are reported in section 4 of this report.
+Completion At the date of this report our audit of the financial statements is substantially complete, subject to completion of the following areas: Review and testing of the Whole of Government Accounts (WGA) consolidation pack; Journals Testing; Completion of final testing on low risk accounts and disclosures; and Final review and closedown procedures.
+Before we can issue our opinion we require a signed management representation letter from Management.
+We confirm that we have complied with requirements on objectivity and independence in relation to this year's audiof the Authority's financial statements.
+VFM conclusion and We identified the following VFM risks in our External Audit Plan 2015/16 issued in March 2016: risk areas Bexhill - Hastings Link Road Better Care Fund We have worked with officers throughout the year to discuss this VFM risk and our detailed findings are reported in section 4 of this report.
 There are no matters of any significance arising as result of our audit work in these VFM risk areas.
 We have concluded that the Authority has made proper arrangements to secure economy, efficiency and effectiveness in its use of resources.
-We therefore anticipate issuing an unqualified VFM conclusion before 30 September 2015.
-It is likely that this will be by 21 July 2015.
+We therefore anticipate issuing an unqualified VFM conclusion by 19 July 2016.
 Annual Governance We have reviewed the Annual Governance Statement and confirmed that: Statement It complies with Delivering Good Governance in Local Government: A Framework published by CIPFA/SOLACE; and It is not misleading or inconsistent with other information we are aware of from our audit of the financial statements.